 Chapter 1: A Boy with Wings

-He shivered in the early-morning breeze as a flash of white flitted around the towering pines.
-Sunlight filtering through the canopy of branches cast red streaks across the nymph’s garment.
+Instinct told him to run, hide, before she enchanted him.
+But where was she?
+He shivered as a flash of white flitted around the towering pines.
+Early-morning light filtered through the canopy of branches, casting red streaks across the nymph’s garment.
 She disappeared in a blur, dissolving like mist.
 His lips trembled.
 Where had she gone?

-The gusts died down and the forest became eerily quiet as if the predator lurked nearby.
+The forest became eerily quiet as if the predator lurked nearby.
 Until this moment, he had thought stories about Samodivi were fairytales, but perhaps the legends held a grain of truth.

 A stick cracked.
 Another streak of white darted closer, concealing itself within the shadows of a gnarled oak.

 Now wasn’t the time to speculate about the creatures if he wanted to live.

 “Hide!”
 Theo rushed toward Pavel, gripping his friend’s wrist and pulling him behind a half-destroyed stone wall covered with ivy and blackberries.

 No way would the Samodiva enchant them with her melodic voice if the stories were true.

 “White flashes.
 S-s-samodivi!”
 He dropped a pair of mechanical wings on the ground and crossed his arms over his chest to keep them from shaking.